James Fairbairn: Death and legacy

 Fairbairn Airbase, (the eastern component of what is now known as Canberra Airport), was named after him in 1953.
 In 1962 the military side of the Airport was renamed RAAF Base Fairbairn.
 The RAAF base has now been decommissioned, but the North-East quadrant of the Airport still retains the Fairbairn name.

-His nephew Sir David Fairbairn was also a federal politician.
+Sir David Fairbairn, his first cousin once removed, was also a federal politician.